Categories & TopicsHigh School Speech

-- Moments in History (up to 6 minutes): The challenge to the speaker is to select an historical topic within the limits presented each year.
+- Moments in History (up to 6 minutes): the speaker selects an historical topic within the limits presented each year.
 The general focus for a speech in this category is an exploration of history.
 Students may consider (but are not limited to) using the following areas of research: archival records, diaries, personal interviews, letters, newspapers, etc. The speaker is to use this researched information to compose and present a well-organized, informative speech.
 Speakers may use visual materials, but such materials must support, not dominate, the presentation.
 This category calls for a speech, not a visual media show or an acting performance.

 - Oratory (up to 10 minutes): The oration is expected to be a thoroughly prepared, well composed, and well expressed speech of persuasion on a significant topic.
 As such, the oration must be unequivocally persuasive in its purpose.
 It may fulfill its persuasive challenge in one of three ways: 1) by alerting the audience to existence of a problem; 2) by affirming existence of a problem and offering a solution; or 3) by urging adoption of a policy.
 While the topic of the oration should be of significance to general society, it should be adapted to an audience composed of the speaker’s peers.
 An effective oration is characterized by clear, vivid, and forceful language and appropriate stylistic devices such as metaphor, comparison/contrast, irony, allusion, analogy, etc. Quality supporting materials are a necessary part of the oration.

 - Public Address Speech (up to 8 minutes): The challenge to the speaker is to contribute to the public dialog on a contemporary issue by presenting a well-informed speech directly responding to a question about that issue, selected from a list provided annually.
 The speaker is to be knowledgeable and is to use quality supporting material to substantiate his/her position.
 The Public Address speech is to be well-organized, clear, and effectively presented.